gordonwoodhull/nanocube/API.md

 ## Multi-Target

-Sometimes we want to collect separetely values of multiple targets on a single dimension.
+Sometimes we want to collect values of multiple targets on a single dimension separately.
 For example, we might want to query multiple consecutive intervals from a binary tree representation for time.
 Each interval data can be "solved" by visiting a (minimal) set of time bins that is a cover for it (the interval).